Navigation: Program use > Configuration > Serial port >

 Fig. 2.1.3 Data flow control

-In this mode Advanced Serial Data Logger doesn't send and receive any data, and only spies data exchange, made by other programs.
+In this mode, Advanced Serial Data Logger doesn't send and receive any data, and only spies on data exchange, made by other programs.
+You should enable the "Spy mode" checkbox.

-you must close, which data exchange you spies, before closing Advanced Serial Data Logger.
+Note: You must close the program you monitor, before closing Advanced Serial Data Logger.

 Line errors can occur during data exchange and displayed in the main program window in the status bar.